 Instructions – How to do Shellac Nails at Home

-We recommend using Bluesky Shellac Style gel nail polish as it is both easy to apply and simple to remove with NO damage to your nails, but the instructions given below apply to most professional quality shellac nail polish brands.
+We recommend using Scorch Shellac Style gel nail polish as it is both easy to apply and simple to remove with NO damage to your nails, but the instructions given below apply to most professional quality shellac nail polish brands.

 What you need

-Bluesky Shellac Nails Colour Polish, Base Coat, Top Coat, UV or LED Nail Lamp.
+Scorch Shellac Nails Colour Polish, Base Coat, Top Coat, UV or LED Nail Lamp.

 It’s a good idea to have these as well for the professional look – Alcohol wipes to remove residue, a nail file & cuticle pusher.
 Now you are ready to go…